ManuMyGit/CodingTutorials/microservices/eventdriven/rabbitmq/README.md

 ## About the example
 The example linked to this tutorial consists of 3 modules and 1 folder:
-1. [Configuration](https://github.com/ManuMyGit/CodingTutorials/tree/main/microservices/eventdriven/rabbitmq/configuration): this module has the code needed to configure the exchanges, queues and bindings in RabbitMQ, as well as the object message sent in the event.
+1. [Configuration](https://github.com/ManuMyGit/CodingTutorials/tree/main/microservices/eventdriven/rabbitmq/rconfiguration): this module has the code needed to configure the exchanges, queues and bindings in RabbitMQ, as well as the object message sent in the event.
 2. [Local](https://github.com/ManuMyGit/CodingTutorials/tree/main/microservices/eventdriven/rabbitmq/local): this folder contains a docker-compose file to be able to run a RabbitMQ server locally without worrying about the installation.
-To run the server, just type `docker-compose up` and the server will be running in the port 5672 and and UI management in the 15672.
+To run the server, just type `docker-compose up` and the server will be running in the port 5672 and UI management in the 15672.
 3. [Publisher](https://github.com/ManuMyGit/CodingTutorials/tree/main/microservices/eventdriven/rabbitmq/publisher): this project exposes 4 different APIS running in the port 8080:
    - "/publishFanout": the message will be sent by using a fanout exchange.
 To use the endpoint, just run a POST call with the URL `http://localhost:8080/publishFanout` and the body `{"message":"myMessage"}`.
    - "/publishTopic": the message will be sent by using a topic exchange.
 To use the endpoint, just run a POST call with the URL `http://localhost:8080/publishTopic` and the body `{"message":"myMessage"}`.
 The queues are configured so the message reaches to 2 queues.